sqlxpert/aws-tag-sched-ops/readme.md

 Jump to: [Installation](#quick-start) &bull; [Operation Tags](#enabling-operations) &bull; [Schedule Tags](#scheduling-operations) &bull; [Logging](#output) &bull; [Security](#security-model) &bull; [Multi-region/multi-account](#advanced-installation)

+## Comparison with Lifecycle Manager

+In July, 2018, Amazon [introduced Data Lifecycle Manager](https://aws.amazon.com/blogs/aws/new-lifecycle-management-for-amazon-ebs-snapshots/).
+It's an excellent start for backing up EBS volumes, but it has some limitations:

+ * Tags determine _which_ volumes will be backed up, not _when_.
+There is a new, single-purpose API for scheduling.
+ * You may only choose a 12- or 24-hour backup frequency.
+ * Retention rules tell the system _how many_ snapshots to keep (as in RDS), which is not sufficient for an archival policy (e.g., keep daily snapshots for a month and keep one monthly snapshot forever).
+ * You can create snapshots of single volumes, but not images covering all of an EC2 instance's volumes; also missing is an option to reboot first.
+ * One IAM role confers the authority to create _and_ delete backups.
+This is a security risk, especially in light of the data loss prevention provisions in the European Union General Data Protection Regulation.

+By all means, set up Data Lifecycle Manager immediately if you have no other automation in place, but please consider this project for more flexibility -- and sign up as a contributor if you would like to help develop the [backup retention part](#backup-retention-feature)!

 ## Quick Start

 1. Log in to the [AWS Web Console](https://signin.aws.amazon.com/console) as a privileged user.